hagax8/ancestry_viz/README.md

 This will give you per-class reports.
 Default class priors are equiprobable (cf. --prior option), which is generally only OK if classes are balanced.
 For imbalanced classes, use "--prior estimated" option.

-## Fourth step: train on provided data and project a test set onto the map:
+## Train on provided data and project a test set onto the map:
 The great thing about generative topographic mapping (GTM) is that you can project external test sets on the map without having to re-train the map.
 The ugtm package also includes some nice functions for classification models and generates posterior probabilities for test set individuals (--test) to belong to a specific class, based on the class labels (--labels) of the training set (--data).